 If you haven't created any graded items, you may still download the gradebook.
 If you complete a course, you may no longer download the gradebook.

 You can upload a grade file you worked on offline and update your gradebook.
+In the gradebook, select the icon with the up arrow to open the Upload Gradebook panel.
 To upload a correctly formatted file, download the gradebook.
 Then, edit the file with the data you want to upload.

 In the downloaded file, be sure to clear any cells you want to add a new grade to.
 For example, if "Ready to Post" appears with a grade, remove the text and the grade.